In Boston as BN 132

-© Reproduced with acknowledgment to Mark Stopper & Bosuns Watch website
+© Reproduced with acknowledgement to Mark Stopper & Bosuns Watch website

 Alison LH 17